Our Story

 Understanding the Need for Scholarship Families

-A wrong turn in the past…maybe one bad decision, or a bad upbringing, or unforeseen circumstance, such as an illness has compromised stability for families.
-Finances are tight even though many of these families are working hard.
-Parents, many of whom are single moms, work multiple jobs to get ahead but are hindered in their employment efforts as they lose some of the welfare safety nets as their income grows up.
+For CCC families, a wrong turn in the past…maybe one bad decision, or a bad upbringing, unforeseen circumstance, such as an illness compromises overall stability.
+Finances are tight.
+Parents, many of whom are single moms, work multiple jobs to get ahead but are hindered in their employment efforts as they lose some of the welfare safety nets as their income grows.
 With all of this, families are forced to make difficult decisions during the formative years of a child’s life.
 Siblings may end up caring for younger siblings in unsafe environments.
-Arguments and stress may cause further fractures in relationships and can have lasting impacts on the children.
+Arguments and stress may cause further fractures in relationships and can have lasting impacts on children.
 These factors put the entire family at risk and drive the cycle of poverty.
 This is where Compassion Child Care comes in.